getify/You-Dont-Know-JS/scope-closures/ch8.md

 These are some of the main benefits of organizing JS programs into modules.

-## What is a Module?
+## What Is a Module?

-A module is a collection of related data and functions (often referred to as methods in this context), characterized by a division between hidden *private* details and *public* accessible details, usually called the "public API".
+A module is a collection of related data and functions (often referred to as methods in this context), characterized by a division between hidden *private* details and *public* accessible details, usually called the "public API."

 A module is also stateful: it maintains some information over time, along with functionality to access and update that information.